03b8/ads2gephi/README.md

 ads2gephi --help
 ```

-Once you're finished querying and modeling, fhe database file can be directly imported in Gephi for network visualization and analysis.
+Once you've finished querying and modeling, the database file can be directly imported in Gephi for network visualization and analysis.

 ## Special thanks to